Vivojay/mariana-music-player/README.md

 Presence never sends paths, path-derived local filenames, URLs, YouTube IDs, radio endpoints, credentials, browser profiles, stable IDs, queue/history contents, lyrics, recommendations, device names, or machine/user/network identifiers.
-A release must contain Mariana's public Discord application ID;
+Release-controlled configuration contains Mariana's public Discord Application ID `1527444149962277014`; this is a public identifier, not a secret.
-users never create an application or supply an ID or token.
-If the ID, local RPC library, or Discord desktop client is unavailable, `status` reports a typed local failure and playback continues unchanged.
+Users never create an application or supply an ID, secret, or token.
+An environment override remains available only for maintainer development and testing.

+`discord presence status` distinguishes configuration missing or malformed, the packaged local RPC dependency being unavailable, Discord Desktop not running, and a lost transport that is retrying.
+If local RPC succeeds but the activity remains hidden, check Discord's Activity Privacy setting.
+The publisher retries transient client/transport loss, becomes dormant for permanent local configuration failures until refresh or configuration change, and never forwards raw third-party exception text.
+Presence failure never changes playback or startup.

+Release maintainers must retain the public ID in `settings/system.toml`, keep `pypresence` in both dependency locks and the PyInstaller specification, and run `python tools/release_preflight.py` before packaging.
+Never add a Discord client secret, user token, OAuth credential, or account credential.
+Before claiming live acceptance, test all four privacy modes with Discord Desktop and confirm that shutdown clears the activity.

-The equivalent writable setting is:
+The equivalent writable YouTube setting is:

 ```yaml
 sources: